nick-redwill/LiveLockScreen/README.md

    ```bash
    gnome-extensions enable live-lockscreen@nick-redwill
    ```
-4. Open the extension preferences and select your video file.
+4. Open the extension preferences and select your file.

 ## Requirements